bodkan/slendr/inst/extdata/backend_comments.md

 > I see that you do "initializeMutationRate(0.0);".
 So slendr simulations never have new mutations at all?
 It looks like you define genomic element types only for ancestry inference, when tree sequence recording is turned off I suppose?
 And I guess neutral mutations can be overlaid, with treeseq at least.

-Calling `initializeMutationRate(0.0)` is a remnant of me originally not knowing what is it all that *slendr* would be doing.
-The original plan (which included those user-defined SLiM "modules") was that this would be flexible, including  user-defined non-neutral mutation types.
-Now that we agreed that the optional selection (and other) modules will not be emphasised in the first version, perhaps I could add `mutation_rate` as an optional argument of the `slim()` functions.
+In my original plan for slendr, mutation rate was supposed to be a flexible parameter (I was aiming to have those user-defined SLiM "modules" for selection etc. which would include user-defined non-neutral mutation types).
+Now that this is off the table for the nearest future, I'm actually thinking that the default way to add mutations would be ne

 This actually relates to my other point -- is there a reason (in the current *slendr* design) to support other output type than tree sequences?
 If tree sequences are to be the main output type (which I'm striving to make as easy to use from R as possible), do we even want to support something else than `initializeMutationRate(0.0)`?
 Thoughts @petrelharp @FerRacimo?